gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

 ### Firewall Configuration

-Generally it is a good idea to have a firewall setup on your computer.
+Generally, it is a good idea to have a firewall setup on your computer.
 Given the wide variety of situations, I cannot recommend one certain setup, but can provide one option.

 ##### Ubuntu